Estate Planning For First Responders: Protecting Those Who Protect Us

 - Roughly 50% of the population does no planning, leaving their affairs to be decided by state law – it is an unpleasant but necessary topic

-- First responders face dangerous, high risk situations every day and thus have greater need for estate planning services
+- First responders face dangerous, high-risk situations every day and thus have a greater need for estate planning services

 - It’s not what you think in many cases

 - State law provides protection for spouses and minor children, but often times it must go through the court system first if you have no estate plan

 - Minor children are particularly exposed when no planning is in place